William Matthew Scott: Career

+It could be said that Scott's experiences of the art of entertainment and storytelling, when sneaking into theatres at age 10, was an early inspiration for his career.
+His drawing was influenced by theatrical posters, and by comics.
+He was only 14 years old when his first drawing was published.
+In due course the newspapers were using his work.
+According to Ford (2013), Scott is likely to have been an apprentice at Waddington's printing works in Leeds, and he designed posters there.
 His Times obituary says that he began in London as a caricaturist for the Performer magazine, drawing George Robey, Wilkie Bard, and Fred Kitchen from the film Old Mother Riley Overseas.
-However he was already working as a caricaturist in Leeds by 1915 when he was twenty-one.
-He was briefly the art editor of Pan magazine in London, but then moved to Herne Bay to become a full-time writer.
+However he was already working as a caricaturist in Leeds by 1915 when he was twenty-one, as shown on his marriage certificate.
+He was briefly the art editor of Pan magazine in London, but then moved to Herne Bay to become a full-time writer, while still describing himself as a journalist.
 The dust jacket of the first edition of The Cherrys series says:

 "After being a cartoonist, an art critic, an art editor and a drama critic, Will Scott settled down as a fiction writer.
 He has written over 2,000 short stories, which is believed to be a record for this country.
 When his own daughters were small he wrote plays and books, all for grown ups.
 It was grandchildren who turned his thoughts to books for young readers.
 He says they are 'the greatest fun in the world'".

+In his various works Scott used several pseudonyms such as "Anthony Grey" and "Wensley Smith", besides his more regular "Will Scott".

+Herne Bay Guardian

+Among his other activities Scott was continuing as a journalist, as he reported in the census.
+In the 1920s he and fellow journalist Jim Gurling co-published the Herne Bay Guardian (or H.B.
+Guardian), an "alternative weekly newspaper".
+This publication was intended as a balance to the content of the Herne Bay Press newspaper, and as a vehicle for certain local opinions or campaigns.
+One project carried by the H.B.
+Guardian was a plea for a new Pier Theatre as a replacement for the existing 1884 wooden Pier Theatre, which was now inadequate in comparison with other, larger, local theatres.
+In the event, the old Pier Theatre burned down in 1928, and the H.B.
+Guardian supported a plan for a new theatre in the existing Pier Pavilion.
+However that plan failed, and the newspaper closed around 1929.

+Artworks

+Among his other skills, Scott was a published caricaturist, and he created Herne Bay's emblem, including symbols of a heron, the sea, and the town's clock tower.
+For the 5th edition of Millgate's Handbook to Reculver, he designed its cover, and drew a vignette of the landmark for its title page.